News

 5 Things You Should Know About Building A Second Story Home Addition - Square One Construction blog

 1. Feasibility and structural review.
-We check your foundation, load-bearing walls, and roof line.
-Some homes need foundation or framing reinforcement before a second story is possible — that's the first thing to confirm, before design starts.
+Before anything else, we walk the lot and check your foundation, load-bearing walls, and roof line.
+Some homes need foundation work before a second story is even possible.
+Better to know that on day one than after you've paid for design.

 3. Design coordination.
-We work with your designer or ours to match the new floor to your existing home's architectural style — rooflines, window placement, siding continuity, and interior flow from the new staircase.
+We work with your designer or ours to match the new floor to the existing house — rooflines, windows, siding, and the flow from the new staircase.
+Get this wrong and the whole house looks bolted together.

 5. Permit submission.
-We handle the city submission, plan revisions, and follow-ups.
-Permit timelines vary by municipality — some are weeks, some are months.
+We handle the city paperwork and the back-and-forth on revisions.
+Permit timelines vary by city — some are a few weeks, some are several months.

-7. Final inspection and handover.
-City final inspection, deficiency list, and post-build warranty support.
+7. Inspection and handover.
+City final, deficiency walkthrough, and warranty support after move-in.

 You're not just adding square footage.
-You're adding the kind of square footage that changes how your family lives.
-Second stories typically add the bedrooms and bathrooms that growing families outgrow first — a primary suite with ensuite, kids' bedrooms that each get their own, a dedicated office, a proper laundry room.
+You're adding the kind of square footage families outgrow first — a primary suite with a real ensuite, kids' rooms with doors, a laundry room that isn't in a closet, a real office.

-A second story also lets you solve problems you couldn't solve in the original footprint: low ceilings, dated floor plans, awkward staircases, rooms in the wrong places.
-You're effectively designing half a new house on top of the foundation you already have.
+A second story also lets you fix the things you couldn't fix in the original footprint.
+Low ceilings, awkward layouts, a kitchen tucked in the wrong place.
+You're effectively designing half a new house on top of a foundation you already paid for.

 2. Zoning and permits in Metro Vancouver

-Before design starts, check what your municipality actually allows on your lot.
-The variables that matter:
+Before design starts, find out what your lot actually allows.
+The variables that matter most:

-• Height limit.
-Most single-family zones cap height at around 9 metres, but it varies by zone and by city.
-Some lots can go higher with design exceptions; most can't.
+• Height.
+Most single-family zones cap height around 9 metres, but it varies by zone and by city.
+Some lots have wiggle room.
+Most don't.

 • Floor space ratio (FSR).
 The allowable ratio of floor area to lot size.
-A 6,000 sqft lot with an FSR of 0.7 allows 4,200 sqft of floor area — total, including the existing ground floor.
+A 6,000 sqft lot at 0.7 FSR gives you 4,200 sqft total — including whatever's already there.

 • Setbacks.
-Front, rear, and side yard minimums.
-A second story usually has to match the existing footprint's setbacks, but some cities require stricter upper-floor setbacks.
+Front, rear, side.
+Second floors usually have to match the existing footprint, but some cities push for tighter upper-floor setbacks.

-• Heritage and character overlays.
-Some neighbourhoods — parts of Kitsilano, Mount Pleasant, White Rock — have rules that affect exterior design choices.
+• Heritage and character zones.
+Parts of Kitsilano, Mount Pleasant, and White Rock have rules that affect what the outside of your home can look like.

-If your lot is constrained, design has to work within the rules from day one.
-That's why zoning review happens before design, not after.
+If your lot is constrained, the design has to live inside the rules from the first sketch.
+That's why zoning gets checked before anyone designs anything.

 Useful references:

-What we don't do: quote a fixed $/sqft before we've seen the house.
-Any builder who does is either guessing or has priced in enough margin to cover the guess.
-A real estimate requires a site visit, structural review, and a scope conversation.
+What we won't do is quote a fixed dollars-per-square-foot before we've seen the house.
+A builder who does that is either guessing or padding the guess so the math still works after the surprises hit.
+A serious estimate needs a site visit and a real scope conversation.
+Anything else is marketing copy.

 • Matching the existing home.
-Windows, siding, rooflines, and trim have to carry through or the addition looks bolted on.
+Windows, siding, rooflines, trim — these have to carry through or the addition reads as bolt-on.
 This is where most second stories visibly fail.

 • The staircase.
-Where it goes reshapes the entire ground floor.
-Plan this first.
+Where it lands reshapes the entire ground floor.
+Plan it before you plan the upstairs layout.

 • Mechanical systems.
-Your existing furnace, hot water tank, and electrical panel may not be sized for a second floor.
-Plan the upgrade path at design time, not during framing.
+Your existing furnace, hot water tank, and electrical panel were sized for one floor.
+Plan the upgrade at design time, not when the framers are asking where to run conduit.

-A second story addition means your roof is coming off.
-For at least part of the build, the upper floor of your home is exposed to weather.
-Most families move out for part of the project — usually the framing and roofing phases.
-Some stay in the home through most of the build, depending on the scope and the weather window.
+Your roof is coming off.
+For a stretch of the build, the upper part of the house is exposed to weather.
+Most families move out for at least the framing and roofing phases.
+Some stay for the rest of it, depending on scope and how forgiving the weather is.

 Plan for:

-• Storage for furniture from the ground floor during staircase construction
+• Storage for ground-floor furniture during the staircase work

-• A dust and debris plan if you stay in the home
+• A dust and debris plan if anyone's living in the house during framing

-Built right, the disruption is 4–8 months.
-Built by a crew that doesn't plan the sequence carefully, it stretches.
+Built well, the disruption window is four to eight months.
+Built by a crew that doesn't sequence the work properly, it stretches well past that.

 FAQ

 How long does a second story addition take in BC?
-Timelines depend on scope, permits, and weather.
-Most projects run multiple months from permit submission to final inspection.
-Straightforward additions are faster; additions requiring structural reinforcement, major ground-floor reconfiguration, or custom design work take longer.
-We give you a timeline range at the estimate stage, not a single number.
+Most projects run several months from permit submission to final inspection.
+Scope, permit queues, and weather all move the number.
+Straightforward additions move faster.
+Anything that needs structural reinforcement, major main-floor changes, or custom design takes longer.
+We give you a timeline range at the estimate, not a single optimistic number.

-Do I need permits for a second story addition?
-Yes — always.
-Every BC municipality requires building permits for structural work, and most require additional permits for electrical, plumbing, and mechanical.
-We handle the full permit submission and follow-ups.
-Budget for permit timelines in your project schedule — in busy cities, permit review alone can take weeks to months.
+Do I need permits?
+Yes.
+Always.
+Every BC municipality requires permits for structural work, and most also require separate electrical, plumbing, and mechanical permits.
+We file them and chase the city through review.
+Build the permit timeline into your overall schedule — in busy cities, review alone can run weeks to months.

-How much value does a second story addition add to a home?
-It depends on your lot, your neighbourhood, and the quality of the build.
-In most Metro Vancouver neighbourhoods, well-designed second story additions add significant resale value — often more than the cost of the build — because they unlock family-sized homes in neighbourhoods where those homes are in short supply.
-A cheap addition with mismatched exteriors adds less.
+How much value does a second story add to the home?
+That depends on lot, neighbourhood, and how well the addition is built.
+In most Metro Vancouver markets, a well-designed second story adds more resale value than the cost of the build, because it turns a 2-bedroom bungalow into a family-sized home in a neighbourhood where those are scarce.
+A cheap addition with mismatched siding adds far less.

 Can I stay in my home during the build?
 Partly.
-During the framing and roofing phases — when the existing roof is off — most families move out.
-During finishing phases, many families stay, with dust and noise management.
-We'll walk through the phase plan at the estimate stage so you can plan accommodations.
+During framing and roofing — when the existing roof is off — most families move out.
+During finishing, many stay with dust and noise management.
+We'll walk you through the phase plan at the estimate so you can plan accommodations early.

 Do I need an architect or designer?
 For most second story additions, yes.
-We coordinate with your designer if you have one.
-If you don't, we can bring in a designer we work with regularly.
-Raw engineering alone isn't enough — the addition has to match the existing home architecturally.
+We'll work with yours if you have one.
+If you don't, we'll bring in a designer we've worked with for years.
+Engineering on its own isn't enough — the addition has to look like it belongs on the house.

-Does my foundation need to be reinforced?
+Does my foundation need reinforcement?
 Sometimes.
-Older homes or homes built to lighter structural standards may need foundation or main-floor framing reinforcement before a second story is safe.
-This is the first thing we check during the feasibility review — before you spend on design.
+Older homes or homes built to lighter standards may need foundation or main-floor framing reinforcement before a second story is safe to put on.
+We check this in the feasibility review, before you've committed to design fees.

 Can you do a second story on a bungalow or rancher?
-Yes — bungalows and ranchers are among the most common candidates, because they have a full footprint at ground level and often lots of upper-floor development potential.
-We've done second story additions on post-war bungalows, 1970s ranchers, and newer single-level homes.
-Each has different structural considerations.
+Yes — and they're some of the most common candidates we work on.
+Full ground-floor footprint plus room to grow upward.
+We've added second stories to post-war bungalows, 1970s ranchers, and newer single-level homes.
+Each comes with its own structural quirks.

 Related reading

-Book a feasibility review with Square One Construction.
-We'll walk your lot, review your home's structural condition, and tell you honestly whether a second story makes sense — before you spend on design.
+Book a feasibility walk with Square One Construction.
+We'll come look at the house, talk through what's structurally possible, and tell you honestly whether a second story is the right call — before you spend a dollar on design.

 info@squareoneconstruction.ca | (778) 652-8714